Antoniorios17/bash-menu-ssh-scp/README.md

 ## Important Notes

-- Make sure you have the correct SSH key file (`awskey.pem`) in the specified path.
+- Make sure you have the correct SSH key file in the specified path.

 - Ensure you have the necessary permissions to access the remote host via SSH and perform SCP file transfers.